-Society for Research on Child Development Biannual Meeting is in Seattle April 2013
+Society for Research on Child Development Biannual Meeting was in Seattle April 2013

 RECENT RESEARCH BY DEVELOPMENTAL PSYCHOLOGY FACULTY